Lister Community School: History

 In 2019 a plan to increase the schools capacity from 9 forms of entry to 11 forms of entry in 2021 was consulted on.

 In academic year 2020 Health and Social care started being taught at the school by the RS department.

 Previously a foundation school administered by Newham London Borough Council, in December 2021 Lister Community School converted to academy status.
 It is now sponsored by the Newham Community Schools Trust.

+As of September 2024, Lister will discontinue their house system in place of a year group system.
+Each year group will have their own form class comprising only people of the same year.
+Instead of a Head of House and a Pastoral Manager there will be a Head of Year and Assistant Head of Year.